-To the 'Spooky' and optimistic, a UFO could be a spaceship coming great distances from some mysterious cosmic place.
+By definition, an unidentified flying object is no longer an unidentified flying object once we are able to identify the flying object correctly.To the 'Spooky' and optimistic, a UFO could be a spaceship coming great distances from some mysterious cosmic place.
 To others, it could be swamp gas, weather balloons, engineering students dicking around, or various other difficult to understand—but nonetheless drab—physics anomalies.
 To Sarah Chun, a series of strange lights hovering high in North York leaned toward the cosmic explanation, titling her video "UFO In North York, Toronto.
 What is this?!? #UFO #Toronto 2014.07.26." and not “Weather balloon in North York, Toronto.
 How about that!!! #WeatherBalloons #Toronto.”